App Logo

 Understanding the Associated Costs

 Beyond the property price, several other costs are involved in securing a mortgage and completing a property purchase.
-It is essential to budget for these upfront fees.
+It is essential to budget for these upfront fees for your Dubai home loan.

 • Down Payment: For residents, the minimum down payment for a property under AED 5 million is 20%.
 Non-residents typically need to provide a down payment of 40-50%.